vincentmorneau/apex-pwa/doc/part7.md

           })
           .then(function (res) {
             if (res.ok) {
-              // Show the first notification, basically to test it... apexServiceWorker.showNotification('Successfully subscribed!', {
+              // Show the first notification (4)
+              apexServiceWorker.showNotification('Successfully subscribed!', {
                 body: 'You have successfully subscribed to our APEX notification service.',
                 icon: appImages + 'images/icons/icon-96x96.png',